⚠️ Use credit cards responsibly!

 Inquiries & the three credit bureaus

 Banks won’t do credit inquiries by the same credit bureaus all the time.
 It differs based on the state and the time period.
-On our CC Results Page, people report what credit bureaus their credit was pulled from.
-When applying for a card, you can search for someone from your state that applied to the same bank within the last few months.
-Generally, your credit inquiry will be done by the same agency as that person.
+In our Credit Card Database people report what credit bureaus their credit was pulled from.
+When applying for a card, you can search the Credit Card Database for a user from your state who applied to the same bank within the last few months.
+Generally, your credit inquiry will be done by the same bureau as that user reported.

-What if I found an error on my credit report?
+What if I find an error on my credit report?

-What happens if you get your credit report, and you notice a few inquiries that you weren’t aware about, or that you don’t recognize?
-This may very well be that someone is misusing your credit report.
+What happens if you get your credit report, and you notice a few inquiries you weren’t aware about or that you don’t recognize?
+This may be an indication of someone misusing your credit report.

 If you notice something amiss on your credit report, call the bank that conducted the inquiry, find out some more information about it, and dispute it if it’s inaccurate.
 If you fear that your personal information was stolen and someone is opening false accounts in your name, then your best option may be to freeze your credit reports.
 Check out more details here.